jonseg/mysql-search-replace/README.md

 The usage is very simple:

 	// Create an instace of the class
 	$mysqlSearchAndReplace = new mysqlSearchAndReplace("myDatabase", "localhost", "root", "");

 	// Simple search and replace
-//$mysqlSearchAndReplace->searchAndReplace("old text", "new text");
+	$mysqlSearchAndReplace->searchAndReplace("old text", "new text");

 	// Case sensitive = true
-//$mysqlSearchAndReplace->searchAndReplace("Old Text", "New text", true);
+	$mysqlSearchAndReplace->searchAndReplace("Old Text", "New text", true);

 	// We specify the tables where search
-//$mysqlSearchAndReplace->searchAndReplace("old text", "new text", true, array('tableOne', 'tableTwo'));
+	$mysqlSearchAndReplace->searchAndReplace("old text", "new text", true, array('tableOne', 'tableTwo'));